alberti42/recoll-macos/src/kde/kioslave/recoll/00README.txt

 - You MUST install a kio_recoll.la in lib/kde3 along with kio_recoll.so,
-  else kdeinit won't be able to load the lib (probably uses the libltdl crap?).
-The one in this directory was duplicated/adjusted from kio_man.la
+  else kdeinit won't be able to load the lib (probably uses the libltdl thingy?).
+The one in this directory was duplicated/adjusted from kio_man.la.
+The contents don't seem too critical, just needs to exist.

-- The current implementation always tries to retrieve 100 docs (doesn't even stop if there are less).
-It would probably be easy to add state and previous/next buttons.
+- Currently retrieves all results on one page.
+Need to add state and previous/next buttons.
 As I didn't find this thing to be particularly useful, I didn't bothered to.